gher-uliege/DIVA/README.md

 ```
 ## How does it work?

-Diva is a software tool developed for gridding in situ data.
+DIVA is a software tool developed for gridding in situ data.
 It uses a finite-element method to solve a variational principle which takes into account:
  1. the distance between analysis and data (observation constraint),
- 2. the regularity of the analysis (smoothness constraint),
+ 2. the regularity of the analysis (*smoothness* constraint),
  3. physical laws (behaviour constraint).

  ![800px-diva_gridding_canary](https://cloud.githubusercontent.com/assets/11868914/24946939/09c918fc-1f65-11e7-9974-06264c70ec1e.png)